 - The backup proxy sends a request to the ESX(i) host on which the processed VM is registered to locate the VM on the datastore.

 - The ESX(i) host locates the processed VM on the datastore.

 - Veeam Backup & Replication instructs VMware vSphere to create a VMware vSphere VM snapshot, copies VM data blocks from the source storage and sends them to the backup proxy over LAN.

 - The backup proxy sends the data to target.

 Veeam Backup & Replication processes VM disks one by one or in parallel, depending on selected data processing settings.
-If VM disks are located on different storages (for example, on the SAN and local storage), Veeam Backup & Replication uses different transport modes to process VM disks.
+If VM disks are located on different storage types (for example, on the SAN and local storage), Veeam Backup & Replication uses different transport modes to process VM disks.
 In such scenario, it is strongly recommended that you select the Failover to network mode if primary transport modes fail or are unavailable option when configuring the mode settings for the backup proxy.